 Pediatric Dentistry is the official publication of the American Academy of Pediatric Dentistry, the American Board of Pediatric Dentistry and the College of Diplomates of the American Board of Pediatric Dentistry.
 It is published bi-monthly and is internationally recognized as the leading journal in the area of pediatric dentistry.
 The journal promotes the practice, education and research specifically related to the specialty of pediatric dentistry.
-This peer-reviewed journal features scientific articles, case reports, and abstracts of current pediatric dental research.
+This peer-reviewed journal features scientific articles, systematic reviews, clinical practice guidelines and abstracts of current pediatric dental research.